The Electric Comma

 A group exhibition produced by

-Taking its title from Shannon Ebner’s installation, the exhibition links up the
+Taking its title from Shannon Ebner’s installation, The Electric Comma links up the

 In a time where complex technologies with human-like capabilities are developed at an accelerating pace, The Electric Comma questions just how far the relationship between man and machine goes, and whether it is one of symbiosis, parasitism or something else.
 With its feral computational power, is the learning machine capable of being a poet or an artist?
 Can the machine harness the space of intuition, metaphor or poetry, and ultimately become aware of itself?